Important practical information

 Information for participants

-• We are not responsible for valuables, however some things could be put inside Chalmers Robotics workshop (we still are not responsible for it).
-It is a basement about 150 meters south of Ljusgården.
+- We are not responsible for valuables, however some things could be put inside Chalmers Robotics workshop (we still are not responsible for it).
+It is a basement about 100 meters from Betonghallen.
 One of the officials at the competition may be able to help with this.
 We will also have access to a conference room nearby where valuables may be stored.

 The start modules